AhmedNnasser11/use-window-hooks/README.md

 ## Usage

 To get started with this package, simply import the hooks you need into your React components.

+## Available Hooks

+### 1. `useUrlHistory`

+**Purpose**: Manage and track the history of URLs visited within the application using sessionStorage.

+**Parameters and Return Values:**
+- **`history`**: An array of strings representing the URLs visited.
+- **`previousPath`**: A string representing the previous URL path.
+- **`clearUrlHistory`**: A function to clear the stored URL history.
+- **`getUrlHistory`**: A function to retrieve the current history array.

+**Example Usage:**

-Additionally, to track and store the URL history, you should call `useUrlHistory` in your layout component or app wrapper.
+to track and store the URL history, you should call `useUrlHistory` in your layout component or app wrapper.
 This will initialize and store the history throughout the app lifecycle.

 ### Example Setup: